AlexandrovLab/SigProfilerPlotting/README.md

 **INTRODUCTION**

 The purpose of this document is to provide a guide for using the SigProfilerPlotting framework and associated functions/tools to visualize the output from SigProfilerExtraction and SigProfilerSimulator.
 An extensive Wiki page detailing the usage of this tool can be found at https://osf.io/2aj6t/wiki/home.
+For users that prefer working in an R environment , wrapper packages are provided that can be found and installed from: https://github.com/AlexandrovLab/SigProfilerPlottingR

 **PREREQUISITES**